ThePinkPanther96/AWS/Map S3 as a network drive  - Windows/README.md

 Use the comments in the script to help you with the configuration.

-I hope this guide has provided you with all the information you need to get started with my project.
+I trust this guide equips you with the essential information to commence your project.
-Please feel free to contact me with any suggestions or questions that you may have.
+Should you have any inquiries or suggestions, please don't hesitate to reach out to me.
-Thanks a lot! :smiley:
+Many thanks! 😊